This post may contain affiliate links, view our disclosure policy.

-Many people choose to pre-order their pizza while they are waiting due to the already long bake time required for the deep-dish style.
+Many people choose to pre-order their pizza while they are waiting due to the already long bake time required for Chicago-style pizza.

-Order famous Lou Malnati’s Deep Dish Pizzas to be delivered to your home, here!
+Order famous Lou Malnati’s Pizzas to be delivered to your home, here!

 2. Chicago Hot Dog

 The next famous Chicago food that you absolutely must try are famous Chicago hot dogs.

-Chicago hot dogs are a local legacy, and once again, one may argue which restaurant or street stand serves up the best Chicago hot dog.
+Chicago hot dogs are a local legacy, and once again, one may argue which restaurant or street stand serves up the best Chicago dog.

-Regardless, the classic version of the Chicago hot dog is an all-beef hot dog on a steamed poppy seed bun, topped with yellow mustard, relish, diced onions, tomato wedges, a pickle spear, sport peppers, a dash of celery salt — and most importantly, no ketchup.
+Regardless, the classic version of the Chicago hot dog is a Vienna beef hot dog on a steamed poppy seed bun, topped with yellow mustard, relish, diced white onions, tomato wedges, a dill pickle spear, spicy sport peppers, a dash of celery salt — and most importantly, no ketchup.

 Though it sounds like an interesting (and perhaps surprising) mash-up of ingredients, the flavor combinations of the Chicago hot dog are impeccable.

-Loved by both kids and adults, our favorite places to grab a Chicago hot dog are at America’s Dog & Burger (AD&B) located on Navy Pier, at Harry Caray on Magnificent Mile, or at one of the three Portillo’s located in downtown Chicago.
+Loved by both kids and adults, the best restaurants to grab a Chicago hot dog are at America’s Dog & Burger (AD&B) located on Navy Pier, at Harry Caray on Magnificent Mile, or at one of the three Portillo’s located in downtown Chicago.